Postal employees will find abundant employment, benefits, and retirement

 decisions before and after you retire about your retirement options, health,

 and life insurance coverage.

-will be able to continue generous postal employee's health benefits, as long
+you will be able to continue generous postal employee's health benefits,

 continue life insurance coverage and if you participated in the

 Savings plan you have many withdrawal options to consider.